 - Ability to execute live requests from the browser console, helps to debug issues in production

-Click Here to report any bugs, request any new features or if need help with code examples.
+Click Here to report any bugs, or requests any missing endpoints or function.
+You can also use create issues for requesting a code example.
 Pull requests are welcomed for anyone interested in submitting them.
-Feel free to email for other questions.

 The SharePoint REST API has a $metadata endpoint which contains the intellisense for its objects.
 This library’s intellisense is generated from this data to ensure the latest functions/methods are made available for OnPremise and Online.

 One of the key reasons of creating this library, was to give an easy way to develop using the modern web stack in SharePoint 2013 environments.

 Follow the documentation for steps on configuring this library with SPFx projects.